-INDSGN 10304147 Portfolio Development
+INDSGN 10304147 Portfolio Development 2 Credits/Units

 This course will provide students with direction and guidance to develop and prepare a professional portfolio for both the Annual Portfolio Show and employment.
-Students will investigate a variety of manual and digital methods allowing for effective representation of their skills and strengths.
+Students will investigate a variety of manual and digital methods allowing for effective visual composition, organization and document assembly to showcase their skills and strengths.
+Further emphasis will include final resume preparation, advanced interview and professional networking skills.